SmartTransitLab/real-option-code/README.md

 # Switching option code with U-O stochastic process

-Sample code used for switching options with the U-O stochastic process in this study can be found in the repository.
+Sample code used for switching options with the O-U stochastic process in this study can be found in the repository.

 Guo, Q. W., Chow, J. Y., & Schonfeld, P. (2017).
 Stochastic dynamic switching in fixed and flexible transit services as market entry-exit real options.
 Transportation research procedia, 23, 380-399.